 - Meeting Agendas.
 The Chairman of the Board and the Chief Executive Officer of the General Partner will together establish the agenda for each Board meeting.
 Each Board member is free to suggest the inclusion of items on the agenda.
 The Board will review the Partnership Group’s long term strategic plans and the principal issues that the Partnership Group will face in the future during at least one Board meeting each year.

 - Communication with Board.
-Interested parties may communicate directly with the independent directors or any of the directors of the Partnership by submitting a communication in an envelope marked "Confidential" addressed to the desired person to the attention of the Partnership’s Corporate Secretary at Energy Transfer Partners, L.P., 3738 Oak Lawn Ave., Dallas, Texas 75219.
+Interested parties may communicate directly with the independent directors or any of the directors of the Partnership by submitting a communication in an envelope marked “Confidential” addressed to the desired person to the attention of the Partnership’s Corporate Secretary at Energy Transfer Partners, L.P., 8111 Westchester Drive, Suite 600, Dallas, Texas 75225.
 Communications are distributed to the Board of Directors, or to any individual director or directors as appropriate, depending on the facts and circumstances outlined in the communication.